johnnyg/google-mail-oex/readme.txt

 THANKS TO
-Patryk Obara for improved Icon, error-reporting and fixes The Mysitemyway Design Team (http://icons.mysitemyway.com/) for the GMail-Icon Yusuke Kamiyamane (http://p.yusukekamiyamane.com/) for the Refresh-icon
+Patryk Obara for improved Icon, error-reporting and fixes The Mysitemyway Design Team (http://icons.mysitemyway.com/) for the GMail-Icon PC.de (http://pc.de/icons/) for the other Icons